News & Events

 An exhibition highlighting the many shops and businesses that have thrived in the local Nairnshire community.

-We are looking at the community of the High Street and the people who owned shops and businesses.
-The museum holds an extensive collection of local photographs, but we are hoping to gather more information about the shops, businesses and the people who ran them – to discover more about the fascinating stories behind the photographs.
-We hope that this can then become an exhibition highlighting the many businesses that have thrived in the local community.
+We have recently been working on a new project, ‘Retail Therapy: shops & businesses in the old market town of Nairn’.
+This has involved researching the community of the High Street and the people who owned shops and businesses.
+The museum holds an extensive collection of local photographs, but we have been gathering further information about the shops, businesses and the people who ran them to discover more about the fascinating stories behind the photographs.
+Our exhibition, highlighting the many businesses that have thrived in the local community, is now up in the Library Room and runs until Saturday 28th August 2021.

 If you have any connections to local businesses please send us your stories, memories and photographs so that we can add these to our archive.
 We would love to hear from you!
 Contact the museum on 01667 456791 or email email@example.com.
 You can also leave a message/share on our Facebook page or even post any info to the museum.